When considering the next move in their accounting career, many students and professionals wonder how long it takes to prepare for the CPA exam

 How Many Hours of Studying Are Needed for the BEC CPA Exam?

-The BEC section of the CPA exam is usually perceived as the easiest, but with a pass rate of just over 55%, that definitely doesn’t mean that you should skip the studying.
-The BEC has been lengthened in recent years and now includes 72 multiple choice questions, 3 task-based simulations, and 3 written communication simulations.
+The BEC section of the CPA exam is usually perceived as the easiest, but with a pass rate of just over 60%, that definitely doesn’t mean that you should skip the studying.
+The BEC has been lengthened in recent years and now includes 62 multiple-choice questions, 4 task-based simulations, and 3 written communication simulations.

-When developing a study plan that is right for you, you might want to consider the use of CPA study guides or review courses.
+The key to effectively prepping for the CPA is developing a study plan and using quality materials.
+When developing a study plan that is right for you, you might want to consider the use of CPA study guides and commercial review courses.
 Be sure to check out our Best CPA Review Courses, researched and compiled by our team of experts.